William Borah: Death

 Midway through his sixth term on January 19, 1940, Borah died in his sleep of a cerebral hemorrhage at age 74 at his home in Washington, D.C.
-His state funeral at the U.S. Capitol was held in the Senate chamber on Monday, January 22.
+His state funeral at the U.S. Capitol was held in the Senate chamber on January 22.
 A second funeral was held three days later at the Idaho State Capitol in Boise, where Borah's casket lay beneath the rotunda for six hours prior to the service.
 An estimated 23,000 passed by the bier or attended the funeral; Boise's population in 1940 was just over 26,100.
 He is buried in Morris Hill Cemetery in Boise.

 The tributes to Borah on his death were many.
 William Gibbs McAdoo, a former Democratic senator, stated "You don't have to agree with every position taken to concede that he was an intellectual giant and one of the truly great men of our times."
 Ernest K. Lindley deemed Borah the "most effectively liberal voice in the Republican Party."
 Nazi propaganda minister Joseph Goebbels' paper, Der Angriff, asserted, "American life loses a personality valued by friend or foe on account of his courage, honesty, and decent method of fighting."
 Borah's old classmate, Kansas editor William Allen White, called him "a righteous man who was wise and unafraid, who followed his star, never lowered his flag, and never lost his self-respect ... an honest man who dedicated his talents to his country's good."
 Columnist Raymond Clapper mourned, "there are no fighters on the progressive side [of the Republican Party]—no men like T.R. ...
 Borah was the last."